Yandy Díaz Player Props: Rays vs. White Sox

 Yandy Díaz At The Plate

-- Diaz has three doubles, six home runs and 12 walks while hitting .299.

-- Among qualifying hitters in baseball, he ranks 26th in batting average, 24th in on-base percentage, and 22nd in slugging.
+- Among qualifying hitters in MLB, he ranks 17th in batting average, 13th in on-base percentage, and 10th in slugging.

-- Diaz has an RBI in nine of 23 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 41.7% of his games this year, Diaz has picked up at least one RBI.
+In three of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.